DamarAR/os242/links.md

 <h2>Week 07</h2>
 1. [Deadlock in Operating System | GeeksforGeeks] (https://youtu.be/onkWXaXAgbY?si=ICYdxVBaZYc89R86) --- Learn how to do Deadlock.
 This video helps me learn about what is Deadlock.

+<h2>Week 08</h2>
+1. [6.
+Chapter 5: Compiling a Cross Toolchain - How to build Linux From Scratch (LFS) 12.2 - Tutorial] (https://youtu.be/vMdPHpPiy4Q?si=nmTwpLbhQttlEHR1) --- Learn how to make LFS.
+This video helps me learn about making Linux from scratch.

 <br>
 <hr>